Patient Safety and the “I” Patient:

 “By listening to the patients who have lived the worst experiences in healthcare we can improve outcomes,” Corina writes in a blog called Rants of a Patient Safety Advocate (http://patientsafetyadvocate.blogspot.com/).
 Patients— and often their families — are eyewitnesses to adverse medical events and errors, and their feedback is extremely valuable in learning what should be improved but is often not included in the follow up of a bad outcome..
 Corina believes no one has more at stake than the patient and family, and leaving them out of patient safety is a poor idea that must be changed.
 She travels to hospitals and to health conferences teaching the importance of patient and family participation.

 She visits high schools to talk about medication safety with the strong belief that young people could avoid pain medication if they understood before an injury or surgery that they might become addicted.
 She discusses the importance of having an honest and open relationship with your clinician.
-Corina delivers community education programs as an introduction to patient safety and advocacy, and is teaching at Hofstra University’s Continuing Education program, Family Centered Patient Advocacy.
+Corina delivers community education programs as an introduction to patient safety and advocacy, and has taught at Hofstra University’s Continuing Education program, Family Centered Patient Advocacy.

 Contact Ilene Corina at 516-579-4711 and visit her website at www.icorina.com Learn about Pulse Center for Patient Safety at www.pulsecenterforpatientafety.org